 Payment/ Cancelations/Transfer or Refunds Policy:

-- HLLN requires a 15% deposit plus HST, of the program fee, to reserve a seat.
+- HLLN requires a 15% of the program fee or $150, whichever is higher, plus 13%HST, to reserve a seat.

 - If the applicant has been approved for OSAP funding but voluntarily transfers/withdraws/cancels, the HLLN Cancelation/Transfer/Refund policy applies.
 See the Transfers/Cancellations/Refunds policy above